What Causes Double Eyelid Asymmetry and How Do You Correct It?

 One of the causes of double eyelid asymmetry is the levator muscle.
 This is an eyelid muscle that helps to elevate the eyelid.

+One of the reasons why you may have a double eyelid on one eye could be the levator muscle.
 When the levator muscle becomes weak, it can cause your eyes to appear asymmetrical.
 When the monolid is surgically changed to a double eyelid, the skin on the eyelid is attached to the deeper layer – such as the levator aponeurosis or the tarsus.
 However, if one of the levator muscles is weak, then the double fold will appear larger than the other eyelid.

 When the weight of the eyelid skin is connected to the levator muscle double lid surgery, the weak muscle cannot support the excess weight.
 Not only will the double-lidded eyes look asymmetric, but the eyelid with the weaker levator muscle will feel heavier to the patient.
 The way to correct this asymmetric double lid is to perform a ptosis surgeryPtosis surgery can be performed at the time of the double fold eyelid revision surgery.

 Another reason for asymmetric eyelids is a disbalanced brow.
-One side of the brow can droop more than the other side – making the double eyelid fold appear smaller than the other side.
+One side of the brow can droop more than the other side – making the eyelid fold appear smaller than the other side.

 Even though the double fold was set at exactly the same height, the asymmetric brow descent will make the eyes appear asymmetric.
 The way to correct this problem is either to perform a forehead lift or a brow lift.
 This procedure will lift both brows to the same height and correct the asymmetric double-fold eyelid.

-One other method to correct uneven double-fold eyelids is to perform a sub-brow lift on the side where the brow is droopy.
+One other method to address uneven double-fold eyelids is to perform a sub-brow lift on the side where the brow is droopy.
 By excising the skin immediately below the brow, the plastic surgeon effectively lifts the eyelid skin to show more of the double fold eyelid.

 How to Correct Double Eyelid Asymmetry?

+If you have a double eyelid on one eye, several options are available.
 To treat double eyelid asymmetry, the first thing a plastic surgeon must do is to check to see if the double eyelid fold height is the same.

 If eyelid fold height is different, the plastic surgeon may make the lower double-fold eyelid higher by creating a higher positioned fold.
 By creating a new double lid, the lower fold will not be seen and the newly created higher double eyelid fold will be visible.